cichy380/Memory/README.md

 # Memory Game

-It is a card game designed for two people play against each other where you need to match pairs of tiles.
+It is a card game designed for two people play against each other.
+You need to match pairs of tiles.
-Observation, concentration and memory are key to success.
-It is very easy.
+Observation, concentration and memory are key to success, but... it is very easy.
 Enjoy!

 ###  --- under construction ---